 Who Should Attend?

-The ISWM training course is intended for current and future managers and operators of government solid waste management systems and other industry professionals that may work in an advisory or consulting capacity with municipal waste managers.
+The ISWM training course is intended for current and future managers of government solid waste management systems and other industry professionals that may work in an advisory or consulting capacity with municipal waste managers.

 - Planning, regulatory considerations and public education